 10. Bear Watching

 There is a bear sanctuary called Pack Creek Bear Sanctuary on the northeast corner of Admiralty Island.
-It’s said it is possible to see as many as 25 bears at one time feasting on salmon in the rivers.
+It’s said it is possible to see as many as 25 bears at once feasting on salmon in the rivers.

 The best way to explore Admiralty Island is with a guide.
-They can provide things such as the correct permits needed, travel accommodations, and expertise on all things brown bear.
+They can provide the correct permits, travel accommodations, and expertise on brown bears.

-If you are planning on staying overnight, make sure to get there with plenty of time to spare because campsites and shelters are on a first-come-first-serve basis.
+If you plan on staying overnight, get there with plenty of time to spare because campsites and shelters are on a first-come-first-serve basis.
 This island is said to have some of the best wild bear viewings in the entire world.

 See Related: Best Helicopter Tours in Denali